Fully Dynamic Connectivity in $O(\log n(\log\log n)^2)$ Amortized Expected Time: Shortcut Infrastructure

-\paragraphb{$(i,t)$-shortcuts.} Let $u$ be a single-child $(i,t)$-node and let $v$ be the $(i,t)$-child of $u$ (which must be either an $(i,t)$-branching node or an $(i,t)$-leaf).
-Intuitively, the purpose of maintaining $\H$-shortcuts is to allow to quickly move from $u$ to $v$.
-To do this, the data structure strives to be able to traverse all of the $\H$-shortcuts in $\ShortCuts^{\H}(u, v)$, thereby simulating the traversal from $u$ to $v$ by scanning $O(\log \log n)$ $\H$-shortcuts.
-However, due to simplicity considerations, the data structure does not necessarily store all of the $\H$-shortcuts in $\ShortCuts^{\H}(u, v)$.
-Instead, the data structure maintains a set of \emph{$(i,t)$-shortcuts} that support the following invariant.
+\paragraph{$(i,t)$-shortcuts.} Let $u$ be a single-child $(i,t)$-node and let $v$ be the $(i,t)$-child of $u$, which by definition must be either an $(i,t)$-branching node or an $(i,t)$-leaf.
+The purpose of maintaining $\H$-shortcuts is to allow one to quickly move from $u$ to $v$.
+Ideally, the data structure will traverse the $O(\log\log n)$ $\H$-shortcuts in $\ShortCuts^{\H}(u, v)$.
+However, forcing all of the $\H$-shortcuts in $\ShortCuts^{\H}(u, v)$ to be maintained by the data structure seems to complicate the process of updating $\H$-shortcuts as $\H$ changes.
+In particular, when an $i$-witness edge $\{u, v\}$ is deleted, $\H$ goes through several structural changes by merging an ancestor $u^i$ (or $v^i$) with a subset of the $\H$-siblings of $u^i$.\footnote{\emph{$\H$-siblings} are $\H$-nodes sharing the same $\H$-parent.} All $\H$-shortcuts that were connected to $u^i$ (or $v^i$) and those $\H$-siblings need to be updated at the same time.
+Since we are fine with $O(\log\log n)$ {\em amortized} time for the traversal, the process of updating shortcuts (due to changes in the hierarchy or the corresponding $(i, t)$-forests) becomes simpler by allowing a weaker invariant governing which shortcuts are actually present.

 \begin{invariant}[$(i, t)$-Shortcuts] Let $u$ be a single-child $(i,t)$-node and let $v$ be the $(i,t)$-child of $u$.
-Then the $(i,t)$-shortcuts on $P_{uv}$ that are stored by the data structure form a path connecting $u$ and $v$. \end{invariant}
+The $(i,t)$-shortcuts on $P_{uv}$ that are stored by the data structure form a path connecting $u$ and $v$. \end{invariant}

+When structural changes take place in $\H$, all of the shortcuts that touch the nodes participating in these changes are removed.
+The cost for removing those shortcuts is amortized over the cost of creating them.
+However, once the structural changes are complete, we do not immediately return all the shortcuts back.
+Instead, the data structure partially recovers enough\footnote{Notice that Invariant~\ref{invariant:it-shortcuts} implies that the shortcut data structure is not required to store all of $\ShortCuts^{\H}(u, v)$ in order for the invariant to hold.} shortcuts to maintain Invariant~\ref{invariant:it-shortcuts}, and then employs a lazy approach in which shortcuts are only added (via a \emph{covering} process) when they are needed.

+\paragraph{Covering and uncovering.} Assume Invariant~\ref{invariant:it-shortcuts} holds.
+Suppose that the algorithm traverses downward from a single-child $(i, t)$-node $u$ to its $(i, t)$-child $v$.
+If the set of shortcuts used is precisely $\ShortCuts^{\H}(u,v)$ then this traversal costs $O(\log\log n)$ time.
+If not, then the algorithm repeatedly \emph{covers} consecutive $(i,t)$-shortcuts (see Section~\ref{section:the-H-shortcut-data-structure} for implementation details) until the set of $(i, t)$-shortcuts between $u$ and $v$ is exactly $\ShortCuts^{\H}(u,v)$.
+We use a potential argument to prove that the amortized cost of traversing from $u$ to $v$ is $O(\log\log n)$ time; see Section~\ref{section:cost-analysis-lazy-covering}.